 West Euston takes in Drummond Street (shown in the photograph at the top of the page) and its neighbours, where several late-Georgian terraces survive.
 This micro-locality is (or was) sometimes called ‘Camden’s Little India’ – primarily because of its restaurants rather than the ethnicity of local residents, who are more likely to be of Bengali origin if they’re from south Asia at all.

-Behind the ‘mixed-use campus’ at Regent’s Place (shaded stony grey on the map below, and where it’s another world), much of West Euston exhibits a high degree of multiple deprivation, which means that residents suffer disproportionately from the effects of crime, unemployment and ill-health, and low levels of educational attainment and income.
+Behind the ‘mixed-use campus’ at Regent’s Place, where it’s another world, much of West Euston exhibits a high degree of multiple deprivation, which means that residents suffer disproportionately from the effects of crime, unemployment and ill-health, and low levels of educational attainment and income.
 The West Euston Partnership was established to help tackle these issues (or their consequences) and receives funding from a variety of public resources and from British Land, the developers of Regent’s Place.
 Often, these kinds of intitiatives get about five years’ funding and then disappear, but this partnership has been going strong for more than two decades now.
-Its projects have included a ‘one-stop shop’ community resource and advice centre on Hampstead Road and the ‘Hpod’ healthy living centre, which opened on Cumberland Market in 2006.
-A modest affair compared with its cousins further from the city centre, the Hpod’s location is marked with a pin on the map below.
+Its projects have included a community resource and advice centre on Hampstead Road and the ‘Hpod’ healthy living centre, which opened on Cumberland Market in 2006.
 A community festival is held in Cumberland Market in mid-September each year.

 Around the time of the First World War the Cumberland Market Group evolved among the locality’s artistic community as a successor to the Camden Town Group.